maslovakate/System-Analyst-Consulting-Session/README.md

   - **Pandas:** Seamlessly integrates with other Python libraries such as NumPy, Matplotlib, and Scikit-learn, making it a versatile tool for data analysis, visualization, and machine learning.
   - **SQL:** Primarily focused on querying and managing data within a database, with limited native support for advanced analytics or visualization.

-- **Expressiveness and Flexibility:**
-  - **Pandas:** Allows for more readable and concise code, especially when performing multi-step data transformations.
-The syntax is often more intuitive for complex operations.
-  - **SQL:** While powerful, the declarative nature of SQL can become cumbersome for complex queries, leading to long and difficult-to-maintain scripts.

-- **Data Exploration:**
-  - **Pandas:** Supports interactive data exploration, allowing analysts to quickly load, filter, and visualize data, making it easier to discover insights.
-  - **SQL:** Typically requires exporting data to other tools for detailed exploration and visualization.
 By leveraging both SQL and Pandas, system analysts can maximize their efficiency and effectiveness in handling a wide range of data tasks, from simple queries to complex transformations and analyses.

 # Approaches to solving standard problems Pandas vs SQL